SESYNC-ci/sesync-ci.github.io/blog/_drafts/geocoding-with-R.md

 bee_data_joined[1,]
 ```

+HERE PUT AN EXAMPLE OF WHAT THE FIRST FEW ROWS LOOK LIKE NOW

 ---

 ## Conclusion

-We have successfully geocoded the locations from where the bee observations where taken.
+We have successfully geocoded the locations where the bee observations where taken.

 We have covered:
 - how to use the `ggmap` package with the Google Map API to perform geocoding.